ASICS Enters the Metaverse: Can Virtual Reality Redefine Fitness?

 Can You Sweat in the Metaverse?
 The Skeptic’s Angle

-Critics argue that although DISC engages movement, it doesn’t yet replace endurance workouts.
-Cardiologists note that video reps may not equate to measurable aerobic thresholds.
+Critics argue that while DISC engages movement, it doesn’t yet replace endurance workouts.
+Cardiologists note that virtual reps may not equate to measurable aerobic thresholds.
 And then there’s the problem of VR motion sickness—a very real ailment that turns exercise into “exorcist mode” for some users.

 “We’ve measured some energy expenditure, yes.
 But let’s be clear—this won’t replace HIIT training anytime soon.”